darkjesusmn/Palworld-Server-Manager/README.md

 You’ll see server status, CPU/RAM/Players, uptime, restart countdown.

 2. Configure REST API settings in PalWorldSettings.ini:

 [ServerSettings]
 RESTAPIEnabled=True
 RESTAPIPort=8212
 RESTAPIKey=YOUR_KEY_HERE
 AdminPassword=YOUR_ADMIN_PASSWORD

-3. Start the server from the Server tab.
+3. Start the server from the Server tab. - dont forget to set arguments before launch!

 The manager will launch the server, detect the process, begin monitoring, and start the 6‑hour restart cycle.

 4. Verify monitoring in the Monitoring tab.